Ranking Plausible Patches by Historic Feature Frequencies: Experimental Evaluation

-\paragraph{Internal validity.} The choice of training data and of experimental subjects may affect our experiments' internal validity.
-The training data (\Cref{sec:training}) consisted of the commit history of 81 GitHub projects.
-We applied standard selection criteria (size, commits, stars) to ensure that we only used realistic projects of good quality; to avoid data leakage, we excluded any projects that feature in the Defects4J benchmark collection (which we used to evaluate \tool's ranking effectiveness).
-In order to minimize the chances that the training data is noisy, two authors performed a manual validation to confirm that we only retained bug-fixing commits with a precise classification of their bugs.
 The selection of APR patches (the experimental subjects) included all the patches available from a wide selection of APR tools that have been evaluated on the Defects4J curated collection; we only excluded subjects where ranking would make little sense (because there are only a few patches, or they all are nearly identical): this is a conservative choice, as including these scenarios (where any ranking is acceptable) could have overestimated \tool's capabilities.
 We also directly used patches as they were made available by the authors of the APR techniques that produced them; this reduces the risk that we misuse an APR tool, leading it to produce patches that are not representative of its intended usage.
 Finally, our analysis of experimental results used widely accepted metrics (e.g., top-$k$, average rank) and standard visualizations and statistics ---which mitigates further potential threats to internal validity.

 \paragraph{External validity} concerns the generalizability of results.
 We tried to evaluate \tool's effectiveness with as varied a selection of APR tools as possible, and we noticed that its performance does not change dramatically on different tools; this is consistent with the fact that \tool was designed to be tool-agnostic.
+At the same time, \tool is practically useful only when used in combination with APR tools capable of producing several different plausible patches for the same bug.
+On the one hand, several cutting-edge LLM-based APR systems do not meet this requirement, which limits \tool's general applicability.
+On the other hand, as discussed in \Cref{sec:related-work}, there remain scenarios where more traditional APR approaches are preferable, which is precisely where \tool can be proficiently applied.

-While we did not collect evidence to claim further generalizability (to other categories bugs, or to other programming languages), it is plausible that---thanks to their simplicity---\tool's basic ideas are applicable also in different scenarios.
-One of our research questions (\Cref{sec:rq2}) specifically dealt with \tool's \emph{robustness}; in particular, we demonstrated that \tool's effectiveness does not sensitively depend on the specific choice of training data.
+While we did not collect evidence to claim further generalizability (to other categories bugs, or to other programming languages), it is possible that---thanks to their simplicity---some of \tool's basic ideas are applicable also in different scenarios.
+Properly evaluating whether this is the case requires additional experiments and belongs to future work.